 There was once a billboard on Route 5 heading out of Corvallis that read, “Where are you going to grow your 4 plants?”
 The coined phrase referenced the state’s then-recent legislation passing the legalization of recreational marijuana and the fact that residents were allowed to grow cannabis on their own.

 Fast forward several years and residents’ weed-friendly attitudes may not necessarily add up to high demand.
-According to information from Oregon’s liquor control commission released in early January of 2019, the state’s recreational market is now chock full of surplus cannabis, enough to meet demand for the next six and a half years.
+According to information from Oregon’s liquor control commission released in early January of 2019, the state’s recreational market was chock full of surplus cannabis, enough to meet demand for the following six and a half years.
+Despite attempts adjust agricultural supply to demand, crop production was still up 15% in 2023.

 If you’re embarking on an Oregon vacation and are interested in obtaining the substance, it’s easy to do.
 Brightly colored stores are hard to miss in even Oregon’s moderately sized towns.
 However, if you’d rather avoid the substance, you can easily spend your Oregon vacation without realizing the state is now smothering under 2,000 metric tons of wet, untrimmed marijuana.
 Just ignore the psychedelic storefronts and catchy billboards.